FelipeMendesDeveloper/Natural-Selection/README.md

 But, what's the algorithm to define how much of these factors the child will have?
 Well, it depends on the father of him.

-First of all, we have to define the factors that the child will have:
+First of all, we have to define the factors that the child will have, camouflage and eficience(birth chance)

-★Camouflage
-★Eficience(birth chance)
+But, these factors can be better, or worse than his father's factors.

+So, the first step is make a binary chance of the characteristics increase or decrease

+The second step is think, ok it will be better/worse, but how much? so we have to create a percentual chance to define how good or how bad it will be, it's just a question of add or subtract it from the father's factor

+Ok, now we have a new individual with his own factors, now we have to make a algorithm to decide wich individuals will die, and wich individuals will live, it's just  question of camouflage

+It's simple, just creat a ...